jeantimex/transformers-chat/README.md

 # Transformers Chat

-A simple chat app using transformers.js, Vite, and Express.
+A simple chat app using transformers.js and Vite.
+This application uses the `onnx-community/Qwen2.5-0.5B-Instruct-onnx-web` model from Hugging Face and runs it in the browser using WebGPU for acceleration.

 ## Prerequisites